|

 Once

-you know these things, you can enjoy using your bluetooth headset on
+know these things, you can enjoy using your

 provide